 Including US patents on your resume isn’t just about bragging rights.
 It’s about telling a story — that you’re not just an employee, but an innovator who brings intellectual value to the organizations you join.
 Use that to your advantage, and you’ll not only pass resume filters — you’ll make hiring managers stop and take notice.

-Example of technical skills in resume with a full sample, expert tips, and practical advice to highlight your abilities and impress employers during job applications.
+How to format education on resume with expert tips, clear examples, and practical advice to highlight your academic achievements and boost job applications.